mohamedHodaib/Driving-License-Management-windows-Forms-/README.md

    git clone https://github.com/mohamedHodaib/Driving-License-Management-windows-Forms-.git
    ```
 2. Open the solution file (`.sln`) at DVLD Folder in **Visual Studio**.
-3. Update the database connection string in `App.config` if needed.
+3. Update the database connection string in `clsDataAccessSettings` in DVLD_DataAccess if needed.
 4. Build and run the application.

 ## 🛠️ Technologies Used